General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- Canada has the biggest coastline of any country in the world – True or false?
+- Canada has the most important shoreline of any nation on the earth – True or false?

-- The Prime Minister of Great Britain has to be a sitting Member of Parliament.
+- The Prime Minister of Nice Britain needs to be a sitting Member of Parliament.
 True or false?

 Answers